-Heritage Mississauga, also known as the Mississauga Heritage Foundation was founded in 1960, by a small group of volunteers.
-Known then as the Toronto Township Historical Foundation, this charitable organization supported the move of the Bradley House to its present location and worked to open the home as the area’s first Museum.
+Heritage Mississauga, also known as the Mississauga Heritage Foundation, was founded in 1960, by a small group of volunteers.
+Originally called the Toronto Township Historical Foundation, this charitable organization supported the move of the Bradley House to its present location and worked to open the home as Mississaugas first Museum facility in 1967.

 From its offices at "The Grange", the historic Robinson-Adamson House (1921 Dundas Street West, Mississauga), Heritage Mississauga provides the community with a comprehensive Heritage Resource Centre.
 The Centre offers a number of services to the community including: